Inter-Domain Routing (idr) Internet Drafts

 Working Group: Inter-Domain Routing (idr)

 This document specifies extensions to RFC4271 BGP-4 that enable a BGP speaker to negotiate additional Bidirectional Forwarding Detection (BFD) extensions using a BGP capability.
 This BFD Strict-Mode Capability enables a BGP speaker to prevent a BGP session from being established until a BFD session is established.
-It is referred to as BGP BFD "strict-mode".
-BGP BFD strict-mode will be supported when both the local speaker and its remote peer are BFD strict-mode capable.
+This is referred to as BFD "strict-mode".

 SR Policy Extensions for Path Segment and Bidirectional Path